-Basic earnings (loss) per share for continuing and discontinued operations are computed by dividing the respective net income or loss attributable to common stockholders by the weighted-average number of shares of our Common Stock outstanding for the period.
+Basic earnings (loss) per share is computed by dividing net income or loss attributable to common stockholders by the weighted-average number of shares of our Common Stock outstanding for the period.
 Diluted earnings (loss) per share reflects the potential dilution that could occur if securities or other contracts to issue Common Stock were exercised or converted into Common Stock or resulted in the issuance of Common Stock that shared in the earnings of the entity.
-Diluted earnings (loss) per share also utilize the treasury stock method which prescribes a theoretical buy-back of shares from the theoretical proceeds of all options and warrants outstanding during the period.
-Options and warrants outstanding to acquire shares of our Common Stock at June 30, 2018 and 2017 were 2,819,500 and 2,209,000, respectively.
+Diluted earnings per share also utilize the treasury stock method which prescribes a theoretical buy-back of shares from the theoretical proceeds of all options and warrants outstanding during the period.
+Options and warrants outstanding to acquire shares of our Common Stock at September 30, 2015 and 2014 were 1,739,500 and 1,632,500, respectively.

 The entire disclosure for earnings per share.